app.loshadki

 There are small bug fixes here and there as well, but also some known issues.

 • Locales.
-Considering that I am using Automation, and compare strings in a lot of places, I am not sure how well it will work with other locales.
+Considering that I am using Automation and comparing strings in a lot of places, I am not sure how well it will work with other locales.
 I am positive it might not work well with right-to-left languages.
-Please contact me, if you are affected by that.
+Please contact me if you are affected by that.

 How to install OpenIn 4.1